 Effect of transplanting time

-The transplanting time significantly influenced the growth of marigold plant (Table 1).The plant growth in terms of plant height (84.49 cm) was noted maximum with the treatment 2nd week of February (T1).
+The transplanting time significantly influenced the growth of marigold plant (Table 1).The plant growth in terms of plant height was noted maximum (84.49 cm) with the treatment 2nd week of February (T1).
 It might be due to favorable growing conditions with average temperature, prevailing winds and environmental conditions such as photoperiod during the growth period of 2nd week of February planted crop may have resulted in better vegetative growth.
 These results were supported by Dhakal et al.(2021), Mohanty et al.(2015) and Kusuma &Thaneshwari (2021) in marigold.
 However, transplanting time failed to exhibit any significant effect on number of branches per plant in pooled.

 Effect of spacing

 The growth of marigold plant was also significantly influenced due to plant spacings (Table 1).
 The differences in growth parameters due to spacing were found significant in case of plant height.
 Significantly higher plant height (84.47 cm) was recorded under the treatment S1 (60 × 30 cm) and it was at par with S2 (45 × 30 cm) i. e.
 82.63 cm.
 This increase in growth characters might be due to the availability of more space which is due to the better growing environment and less competition for light, moisture and nutrients.
 Similar findings were also reported by Chaudhary et al. (2020) and Patel et al. (2023) in gaillardia.
-However, different spacing was failed to influence on number of branches.
+However, different spacing was failed to influence on number of branches per plant.

 Interaction effect of transplanting time and spacing

-The interaction effect (T × S) showed non-significant on growth parameters viz., plant height and number of branches per plant (Table 1).
+The interaction effect of transplating time and spacing (T × S) showed was found non-significant on in influencing various growth parameters viz., plant height and number of branches per plant (Table 1).

-Table 1: Effect of transplanting time and spacing on plant height and number of branches per plant of marigold cv.
-Punjab Gainda 1 (Pooled of two years)
+Table 1: Effect of transplanting time and spacing on plant height and number of branches per plant of African marigold cv.
+Punjab Gainda 1 (Pooled data of two years)